terabitbaci/capstone-lego-inventory/README.md

 I want to be able to search for parts so I can capture the part number to add it to my inventory

+// Search Error
+as a logged-in user
+I want to know if there is an error in my search so I can capture the part number to add it to my inventory

 // Search Results (One page for parts, one for MOCs, one for sets) as a logged-in user
 I want to look for and click on the item from my search